-Briefly press the "RAND" button (12) while a disc is being played back to play all songs on the disc in a random order.
+Press the "RAND" button (12) and hold it in for more than 2 seconds while a disc is being played back to play all songs on the disc in a random order.
 The "RAND" indicator will come on and all songs on the disc will be played in a random order.

 To cancel the random mode, press the button again.
-Then the "RAND" indicator goes out, and normal playback mode is restored.
+Then the "RAND" indicator goes out, and normal play-back mode is restored.